Time to prepare for EU mandatory accessibility web design

 Are your web services prepared for next year's mandatory change in accessibility design?
 The goal is a more inclusive digital world, enabling individuals with disabilities to interact with online services more easily.
 Your website, with some exceptions, must be ready for The Web Content Accessibility Guidelines (WCAG) and the European Accessibility Act (EAA) by June 2025.

-Contact us
+Contact us for help

 The EAA ensures a unified accessibility standard for websites, mobile apps, and other digital services for both businesses and the public sector across the EU.
 Meanwhile, WCAG offers the technical guidance to achieve this standard.
 Non-compliance with these regulations can result in fines, making WCAG adherence essential for businesses.